 This doesn’t diminish from the fact that it is still a very difficult and time-consuming task to make the APIs work as desired.
 Let’s take a look at some of the leading ones:

 VSee SDK is a rich telemedicine API that integrates end-to-end encrypted video calls into your mobile app for iOS and Android, as well as native apps on Mac and PC.

-It’s HIPAA compliant and has its own server client so you don’t need to provision a server to set it up.
+It’s HIPAA compliant and has its own server-client, so you don’t need to provision a server to set it up.
 It drastically reduces the technical workload, allowing you to focus on user experience and interface design.

-This API allows you to integrate real-time communication capabilities into your app on multiple platforms including Windows, Mac, Linux, iOS, and Android.
+This API allows you to integrate real-time communication capabilities into your app on multiple platforms, including Windows, Mac, Linux, iOS, and Android.

-It has built-in text chat so you don’t need to use a separate text chat API.
+It has built-in text chat, so you don’t need to use a separate text chat API.
 It also supports screen share as well as multiparty video calls for group video conferencing.

 WebRTC is a free and open-source platform that enables real-time communication in web and native apps.
 It has simple APIs that have been optimized to transmit audio, video, and data.
-Supported browsers are Firefox, Opera and Chrome on desktop and Android.
+Supported browsers are Firefox, Opera, and Chrome on desktop and Android.

 Native support is also available for Android and iOS. macOS and Windows are not supported.